 One thing that sets Honeycomb apart is its ability to query on high cardinality and high dimensionality data.
 What do “high cardinality” and “high dimensionality” mean, and why are they important for observability?

 Remember that an event is a collection of information about what it took to do a unit of work.
 Honeycomb receives each event as a set of key-value pairs, and each of which is an attribute of the event.
 A collection of events is a dataset.
 Each attribute of an event is a column, or equivalently, a dimension of the dataset.

 The term “high cardinality” means that there can be many possible values for a single attribute; the term “high dimensionality” means that there can be many different attributes attached to events.
 For many database architectures, having high-cardinality and high-dimensionality data makes it prohibitively expensive to store and query.
 Honeycomb’s design, however, is powerful enough to allow users to query freely.
 A user may group or filter on any attribute, no matter how high its cardinality.

 The dimensionality of a dataset is the number of different attributes that it has.
 A high-dimensionality dataset, then, has many different attributes.
-In Honeycomb, it’s not unusual to have a dataset with many hundreds of dimensions, exploring every possible facet of data.
-A single event doesn’t need to have a defined value for every possible attribute; an event that describes database operations might not have attributes about HTTP requests, for example.
+In Honeycomb, it is not unusual to have a dataset with many hundreds of dimensions, exploring every possible facet of data.
+A single event does not need to have a defined value for every possible attribute; an event that describes database operations might not have attributes about HTTP requests, for example.

 Honeycomb datasets can have very high dimensionality.
 Any single event has a generous individual size limit; a dataset can have thousands of columns.
-(Experience has shown that when a dataset approaches that very high number, it’s often caused by a programming error.)
+(Experience has shown that when a dataset approaches that very high number, it is often caused by a programming error.)